cylc/cylc-admin/docs/practices-prompts.md

 1. How do we assign tasks to a specific team member?
   - We should aim to distribute work/tasks by topic to:
     - minimise silo-ing of knowledge;
-    - accomodate everyone's strengths & weaknesses & preferences;
+    - accommodate everyone's strengths & weaknesses & preferences;
     but...
     - not overwhelm/over-burden anyone, given the range of new technologies & theory etc. to learn to use effectively & adapt to.